 “Please hang up and try your scream again.”

 I won’t give away the ending for those few out there who haven’t seen this flick but let’s just say that it’s a real kicker.
 As rip-offs and cheap 70s horror flicks go Kingdom of the Spiders does have some great visuals to offer and some decent stunts, but it’s the ten thousand real spiders that were used and we see crawling over their victims that is enough to make anyone’s skin crawl.

-So for those who like a good insect versus man film I can easily recommend Kingdom of the Spiders, and for those connoisseurs of the acting stylings of one William Shatner this is a must see as his Rack Hansen is a bigger sexual predator than Captain Kirk ever was.
-Case in point he strings along his widowed sister-in-law while making moves on the pretty blonde entomologist.
+So for those who like a good insect versus man film I can easily recommend Kingdom of the Spiders, and for those connoisseurs of the acting stylings of one William Shatner, this is a must-see as his Rack Hansen is a bigger sexual predator than Captain Kirk ever was.
+Case in point he strings along with his widowed sister-in-law while making moves on the pretty blonde entomologist.
 This is supposed to be our hero?

 Kingdom of the Spiders

-Shatner is in full sexist asshole mode as he takes on the eight legged menace, and he is just a treat to watch.
+Shatner is in full sexist asshole mode as he takes on this eight-legged menace and he is just a treat to watch here.